Nicorette

 Nicorette is the brand name of a number of products for nicotine replacement therapy (NRT) that contain nicotine polacrilex.
 Developed in the late 1970s in Sweden by AB Leo in the form of a chewing gum, Nicorette was the first nicotine replacement product on the market.

 The product range encompasses chewing gum, lozenges, patches of two kinds (transparent and non-transparent), oral spray (Nicorette QuickMist), inhalator, sublingual tablets (Nicorette Microtab) and nasal spray.

 Nicotine replacement products including gum and transdermal patches are on the World Health Organization's List of Essential Medicines.
+In April 2024, nicotine gum and patch products manufactured by Kenvue (marketed in many countries under the Nicorette brand) became the first nicotine replacement therapies to receive WHO prequalification, allowing their procurement through global health organizations and initiatives.

 The brand name "Nicorette" comes from "nicotine" and rette, "right way".

+The brand is owned by Kenvue outside of the US, and Haleon in the US.

 Medical uses

 Nicorette products are indicated for the relief of withdrawal symptoms associated with nicotine withdrawal and to aid in smoking cessation.
 It is suggested that Nicorette products should be used in "conjunction with a behavioural support programme".
+The World Health Organization released its first clinical treatment guideline for tobacco cessation in adults in 2024, recommending pharmacotherapy including nicotine replacement therapy alongside behavioral support.

 Prior to 2005, nicotine products in Britain were only licensed to "assist smokers who were making an immediate and complete quit attempt".
 Following advice from a working group set up by the Committee on Safety of Medicines (since 2005, the Commission on Human Medicines) the Medicines and Healthcare products Regulatory Agency (MHRA) concluded that nicotine replacement therapy products should be used also by those who are unable to stop abruptly.

 Nicorette products in the UK are indicated to: